-- Potential for debt discharge
+- Potential for debt discharge.

-- Damage to your credit score
+- Damage to credit scores.

 But before we dive into the specific benefits and disadvantages, let’s get some basic definitions out of the way.